Turanchoks/use-axios-request/README.md

 };
 ```

-2) memoize the config if it depends on the props
+2) memoize the config if it depends on props
 ```js
 const MyComponent = props => {
   const config = React.useMemo(